Anne of Denmark and the spa at Bath: Pageant at Bristol

 Anne of Denmark went to Bristol on 4 June where there were various entertainments.
 A seat was built for her at Canon's Marsh near the Cathedral, where she watched a staged battle at the confluence of the Avon and Frome, fought between an English ship and two Turkish galleys.
 An English victory was signalled by the release of six bladders of pig's blood poured out of the ship's scupper holes.
 Some Turkish prisoners were presented to her and she laughed at this, saying both the actors' red costumes and their "countenances" were like the Turks.
 The entertainment at Bristol was described in verse by Robert Naile, who mentions the Turks were played by sailors, "worthy brutes, who oft have seen their habit, form and guise", who were made to kneel before Anne of Denmark and beg for mercy as the final act of the pageant.
 A sea-battle against the Turks had been staged on the Thames at London in February for the wedding of Princess Elizabeth and Frederick V of the Palatinate.
-After the pageant at Bristol, the lady in waiting Jean Drummond had dinner with the Mayor, Abel Kitchin, and gave him a ring from the queen, set with diamonds.
+After the pageant at Bristol, the lady in waiting Jane Drummond had dinner with the Mayor, Abel Kitchin, and gave him a ring from the queen, set with diamonds.

 Anne of Denmark paused at the Wansdyke for a pastoral entertainment rustled up by a local vicar George Ferebee in search of patronage.

 She stayed a night at Siston Court, the house of Sir Henry Billingsley.
 She was then either at Lacock Abbey or Corsham Court on her way to Bishops Cannings near Devizes.
 Corsham was one of the manors included in her jointure lands.
 The vicar of Bishops Cannings, George Ferebee, produced a pastoral entertainment for her on the downs at the Wansdyke on 11 June.

 She returned to Greenwich Palace, where Mayerne gave her a "dry" or steam bath, recommended for dry skin, and moved to Somerset House by 8 July.
 Around 12 July, as mentioned in John Chamberlain's letter of 1 August, she was at Theobalds and accidentally shot the king's "most principal and special hound" with a crossbow.
 On 27 July King James was at Lydiard Park, where he fell down the stairs, and also signed a warrant for £200 for Anne's usher John Tonstall for the expenses of another trip to Bath.